phalcon/documentation/docs/api/phalcon_http.md

 public function getContentType(): string|null;
 ```

-Gets content type which request has been made
+Return the content type which request has been made

 #### `getDigestAuth()` { #httprequestinterface-getdigestauth }